Adrian Zandberg

-Adrian Tadeusz Zandberg (/pl/; born 4 December 1979) is a Polish left-wing and socialist politician, computer programmer, and doctor of history, who has served as member of the Sejm since 2019.
+Adrian Tadeusz Zandberg (/pl/; born 4 December 1979) is a Polish left-wing politician, computer programmer, and doctor of history, who has served as member of the Sejm since 2019.
 He is a founding member and co-leader of Partia Razem.
 He was the party's candidate in the 2025 Polish presidential election.

 Biography

 Early life

 Zandberg was born on 4 December 1979 in Aalborg, Denmark, where his parents emigrated from Poland at the turn of 1960s and 1970s.
 In the 1980s the family returned to Poland and settled in the Mokotów district of Warsaw.

 Education and work

 Zandberg graduated from private high school in Warsaw in 1997.
 He then studied law and history at the University of Warsaw, of which he completed only history graduating with master's degree in 2002.
 In 2007, he obtained a doctorate in history with his thesis Social Democracy and Social Movements in Germany and United Kingdom before 1914, written under supervision of Anna Żarnowska.

 Zandberg is a self-taught computer programmer.
 In the 1980s, he learned the BASIC programming language using the ZX Spectrum computer.
 Since university he took up programming jobs, later establishing an individual entrepreneurship.

 He worked as an academic teacher at the Faculty of Japanese Culture of the Polish-Japanese Academy of Information Technology between 2007 and 2017, and at the Higher School of Communication, Political Science and International Relations in Warsaw between 2007 and 2014.